-There are three distinct markets within Nasdaq: the Nasdaq Global Market (NGM), the Nasdaq Global Select Market (NGSM)1 and the Nasdaq Capital Market (NCM).
+There are three distinct markets within Nasdaq: the Nasdaq Global Market (NGM), the Nasdaq Global Select Market (NGSM), and the Nasdaq Capital Market (NCM).
 The NGSM mandates the highest initial listing requirements, while its maintenance requirements are identical to those of the NGM.
 The NGM, in turn, has more stringent quantitative listing and maintenance requirements than the NCM.

-Except as noted below, the quantitative listing and maintenance criteria applicable to non-Canadian foreign private issuers for the NGM, NGSM and NCM are identical to those of domestic US issuers and Canadian issuers.
-Foreign private issuers (including Canadian issuers) may, however, elect to follow home country practice in lieu of compliance with the Nasdaq corporate governance requirements (other than as described below).
+Except as noted below, the quantitative listing and maintenance criteria applicable to non-Canadian foreign private issuers for the NGM, NGSM, and NCM are identical to those of domestic US issuers and Canadian issuers.
+However, all foreign private issuers (including Canadian issuers) may elect to follow home-country practice in lieu of compliance with certain Nasdaq corporate governance requirements.
+An issuer of a security listed on either the NGM or NCM may, at any time, apply to transfer the respective security to the NGSM as long as it satisfies all of the requirements for listing on the NGM and it meets the additional financial and liquidity requirements described below.